directus/directus/docs/configuration/relationships.md

 ### Primary and Foreign Keys

-Every [Item](/getting-started/glossary/#items) in a relational database has a unique "key" that identifies it within its [Collection](/app/content-collections/).
-Because it's required, the key is the first [field](/concepts/fields/) created within a collection, typically storing an "auto-increment" number, an automatically generated unique hash, or a manually entered value.
+Every [Item](/getting-started/glossary/#items) in a relational database has a unique [Primary Key](/getting-started/glossary/#primary-key-pk) (or "PK") that identifies it within its [Collection](/getting-started/glossary/#collections).
+Because it's required, the key is the first [field](/getting-started/glossary/#fields) created within a collection, typically storing an "auto-increment" number, an automatically generated unique hash, or a manually entered value.
 They are often abbreviated to "PK" (Primary Key), "ID" (Identifier), "UID" (Unique Identifier), or "UUID" (Universally Unique Identifier), depending on the type of value they store.
 After it's created, the value of an item's PK should _never_ change.

 To link items together relationally, you simply save a reference to an item's PK in a different field.
 That _reference_ is called a Foreign Key (FK).
 If the primary key is a _person_, the foreign key is like their _business card_.
 It